 In grades K-5, the program will consist of the required 150 minutes of physical education provided by a classroom teacher and physical education instructor, 30 minutes daily.
-Students in grades 6-8 will receive one semester of PE each year.
-The P.E. program will incorporate these components and will communicate knowledge, offer group experiences, teach the joy of effort and achievement, learn the long-lasting effects of physical activities, and build lasting recreational interests.
+The P.E. program will incorporate these components and will communicate knowledge, offer group experiences, teach the joy of effort and achievement, and build lasting recreational interests.

-World Language - In grades K-5, up to 150 minutes weekly of World Languages such as Spanish will be offered as a special course.
+World Language - In grades K-5, up to 150 minutes weekly of World Languages such as Spanish.
 The School will focus on developing students' understanding of international and cross-cultural issues as well as their ability to communicate in more than one language.
-Students in grades 6-8 will be able to select a world language as an elective course and will learn words, phrases, and sentence structure.
-In addition, students will write in the language and research different aspects of the target culture.

 Art - The primary goal in art education is to provide all students an opportunity to develop and explore their creative potentials.
 The Art curriculum includes planning, developing, and implementing the fine arts as outlined in the Next Generation Sunshine State Standards.
 Visual Art is a required subject, where students will be exposed to the many components of art including production, history, criticism and aesthetics.
 Moreover, the School will emphasize the interdisciplinary connections between Art and the core subjects.
 Authentic assessment is one of the focal points of the curriculum and will be implemented through a series of community based art experiences, festivals and art exhibitions.
-For grades K-5, Art will be offered as a special course and in grades 6-8 students will be able to select it as an elective course.

 Music - The music curriculum includes both vocal and instrumental music.
 Teacher will introduce students to both skills and knowledge of various genres.
 Skills and techniques will be developed throughout all grade levels and will focus on music instruction in skills and techniques involved in singing and playing instruments, practice in musical interpretation, and training in creative expression.
 The classroom teacher will also integrate music into core subject areas whenever possible and applicable.
-For grades K-5 Music will be offered as a special course and in grades 6-8 students will be able to select it as an elective course.

 STEM -The School will provide all students with the opportunity to experience an innovative and rigorous STEM course program whereby increased opportunities for real-world STEM problem solving and research will occur weekly through specials.
 The program will also enhance specific learning needs and build on the strengths of each student through hands-on investigations in conjunction with grade level pacing and standards.
-For grades K-5 STEM will be offered as a special course and in grades 6-8 students will be able to select it as an elective course.